 It is your responsibility to ensure the application is complete before submittal.
 Incomplete applications will not be accepted.

-The Bay Village Historic District Commission will hold a public hearing on Tuesday, May 14, 2013 at 4:00 PM in Boston City Hall Room 805.
+The Bay Village Historic District Commission will hold a public hearing on Tuesday, July 12, 2016 at 4:00 p.m. in Room 709 of City Hall.